Hutan Ashrafian: Research

 Ashrafian's research is focused on a wide programme ranging from life sciences, philosophy of science and artificial intelligence to ancient history and art.
 In the life sciences, these focus on mechanistic and clinical therapeutic solutions in obesity, cancer, metabolic syndrome, gut microbiome dysfunction, and musculoskeletal dysfunction.
 In a research published in 2014, he concluded that social networking programs can help reduce the obesity.

 Philosophical contributions include those in areas of physiology, the Simulation Argument, temporal paradoxes in theoretical physics and artificial intelligence interactions (AIonAI law) and psychiatry, AI and politics and the Turing Test.
 In artificial intelligence field, Ashrafian is one of the authors of STARD-AI protocol, a reporting guideline for artificial intelligence, and QUADAS-AI, a quality assessment tool for artificial intelligence.
 He is considered one of the leading researchers in artificial intelligence.

 In ancient history his work includes books on contextualizing historical events and figures such as Alexander the Great and Xenophon with accurate timelines and scientific explanations of occurrences.
 This extends in separating myth from legend in classical Greek and Homeric poetry and explaining the medical diseases prominent historical characters such as the Pharaohs Tutankhamun, Akhenaten, Julius Caesar and Henry VIII's multiple marriages and behaviour which have subsequently featured in documentaries where Ashrafian is interviewed.

 His 2012 work on the Eighteenth Dynasty of Egypt, theorized that the Pharaoh Tutankhamun had temporal epilepsy that led to his early demise.
 The book he co-authored with his student Francesco Maria Galassi, named Julius Caesar's Disease: A New Diagnosis. was reviewed by Spyros Retsas of the British Society for the History of Medicine and Neurological Sciences.

 In art, he has worked on identifying diseases, and previously unrecognized anatomical and pathological features in more than sixty famous artworks that includes those in the Renaissance, and ancient art.
-This includes the work of Leonardo da Vinci, where he identified a hernia in da Vinci's famous image the Vitruvian Man.
+This includes the work of Leonardo da Vinci, where he identified a hernia in Leonardo's famous image the Vitruvian Man.